0durgeshsingh/MS-Sql-Notes/ChangeFontSize.md

-# SQL Server Management Server Changing font size
+# SQL Server Management Studio  Changing font size

 1. In the menu click on Tools (1) and then on Options
 2. The Options (2) dialogue opens